Puli Six Beauties Part 1: Big Mt. Soucheng, Mt. Guandao, Old Mt. Wujeyue, and Mt. Hengping

 After we passed the bamboo woods, we were on a section of trail without any shade.
 When the curved trail led us to turn to a different direction, the view in front of us opened up and the layers of mountains were in front of us.

-Xiao Tsai stopped and pointed to the highest one with a flat top saying, that was Mt.
+Xiao Tsai stopped and pointed to the highest one with a flat top saying that was Mt.
 Soucheng, the mountain we hiked yesterday.
-When you are in the woods, it’s difficult to know the shapes of the mountains you are hiking.
-I probably was too occupied to think about it.
-But when you get a chance to see them from a distance, it always amazes me to know how beautiful those mountains are, and I can’t believe I hiked to the top on the previous day.
+When you are in the woods, it's difficult to know the mountain outlines on the trails.
+But when I get a chance to see them from a distance, it always amazes me to know how beautiful those mountains are, and I can't believe I hiked to the peak on the previous day.

 We continued our hike, and it didn’t take long for us to reach a junction.
 Xiao Tsai told us that was our first peak, Mt.
 Hengping 橫屏山.
 We got there within a few minutes.
 Okay, that was really easy.
 I started to believe Day 2 hike was going to be easy and happy, almost.